yvesmartindestaillades/NAP/docs/source/plotting_data.rst

     :align: center

-Plot only As and Cs
+Select only As and Cs
 ===================

 You can keep only certain types of bases by giving the ``base_type`` argument, here, As and Cs.